-The corporate office will no longer just serve as a focused workspace for people, and instead become a hub or 'mothership' of sorts, as John Howkins puts it in his book 'Invisible Work: The Future Office is in your head'.
-We have the chance to rethink these spaces and bring in more of the elements that people felt were not as strong with remote working such as: collaboration, connection and culture.
+The corporate office will no longer just serve as a focused workspace for people and instead become a hub or 'mothership' of sorts, as John Howkins puts it in his book 'Invisible Work: The Future Office is in your head.'
+We have the chance to rethink these spaces and bring in more of the elements that people felt were not as strong with remote working, such as collaboration, connection and culture.

-What if the focused work and tasks were completed at home and offices become the centre for innovation, culture, teamwork, learning and connection instead?
+What if the focused work and tasks were completed at home and offices become the center for innovation, culture, teamwork, learning, and connection instead?

 Workplaces that give people both a quiet space if they need it, but also places to have meaningful coaching conversations or collaborative ideation sessions with their team.

 The Workplace Design Magazine talks about implementing more human-centric design and paying attention to individuals' needs in the future design of office spaces.
-What this looks like for each organisation and its individuals will vary widely.
-We should be looking to start somewhere though, and reimagining what the true purpose of your office will be in the future world of work is a great starting point.
+What this looks like for each organization and its individuals will vary widely.
+We should be looking to start somewhere, though, and reimagining your office's true purpose in the future world of work is a great starting point.

 Reflect on the learnings from the past year, and ask the right questions: what worked well, what didn't?
 What have people missed from the office, what haven't they?
-Use the feedback to help establish first what your organisation's workplace ecosystem might look like for your people.
+Use the feedback to help establish your organization's workplace ecosystem for your people first.
 Looking at the whole ecosystem, where does the corporate office fit in?
-Even if you aren't refurbishing, there is a chance to reset its purpose for the people who will be using it and to create a new sense of place for the future.
+Even if you aren't refurbishing, there is a chance to reset its purpose for the people using it and to create a new sense of place for the future.

 Rethinking our office spaces with our people at the heart of it requires us to better understand our people and their preferences for working, communicating, and connecting with others.
-But how do we do this if we are relying on our people to be able to first understand this about themselves, and then clearly communicate it with their leaders?
+But how do we do this if we are relying on our people to first understand this about themselves and then clearly communicate it with their leaders?

-The language of colour may just be the answer...
+The language of color may just be the answer...

-What are colour energies?
+What are color energies?

-The psychologist Carl Jung analysed behavioural preferences and came up with the three sets of dimensions that have an influence on the way we show up: the attitudinal, decision making and perceiving dimensions.
+The psychologist Carl Jung analyzed behavioral preferences and came up with the three sets of dimensions that influence on how we show up: the attitudinal, decision making, and perceiving dimensions.

-At Insights, we took this theory developed this into an easy to understand, four-colour model that gives people the language (and a starting point) to explore and communicate their preferences in the workplace.
+At Insights, we took this theory developed this into an easy to understand, four-color model that gives people the language (and a starting point) to explore and communicate their preferences in the workplace.

-The model consists of four colour energies - Fiery Red, Sunshine Yellow, Cool Blue and Earth Green, and is a quick way to identify sets of behaviours.
+The model consists of four color energies - Fiery Red, Sunshine Yellow, Cool Blue, and Earth Green, and is a quick way to identify sets of behaviors.
 It represents: